XavierCS-dev/Effect-Engine-2-Docs/src/chapter_1.md

 Since the primtive types are so common, they are highly likely to share names with structures from other crates.
 Therefore, it is encouraged that you use the types built into Effect Engine and be careful not to import similarly named types from other crates.
-If you need a feature for a particular structure or a particular data type that is not implement in Effect Engine, please create a feature request on the [issues](https://github.com/XavierCS-dev/Effect-Engine-2/issues) page.
+If you need a feature for a particular structure or a particular data type that is not implemented in Effect Engine, please create a feature request on the [issues](https://github.com/XavierCS-dev/Effect-Engine-2/issues) page.

-Of course, feel free to use types from any other library you choose, they are just likely to be incompitble with built in types used by the engine.
+Of course, feel free to use types from any other library you choose, they are just likely to be incompatible with built in types used by the engine.